dnebauer/utils/find-cursor/README.md

 * `find-cursor.1`
 * `_find-cursor`

-Note the zsh completion file `_find-cursor` is copied to the subdirectory:
+Note the zsh completion file `_find-cursor` is copied to the subdirectory `contrib/completion/zsh`.

-| `contrib/completion/zsh`.

 The package is built using `dn-qk-deb`.